Syncaidius/MoltenEngine/README.md

 Any commerially viable games I produce with this engine will obviously not be open-source, but I'll definitely be making some example games to go alongside it, as well as documentation at some point.

 # Licensing
-MIT - Basically, you can do what you want with it.
-Fork it, add a knife, consume it for dinner (*just kidding*).
+MIT - Basically, do what you want with it.
+Fork it, chop it up, consume it for dinner (*just kidding*).
 You get the idea!

+# Credits
+[SharpDX](http://sharpdx.org) - Provides the foundation for the engine's DirectX support.
+[MaulingMonkey's poly2tri C# port](https://github.com/MaulingMonkey/poly2tri-cs) - Provided a great starting point for font/shape-to-mesh conversion